AndreiSoroka/chat-app-react-node/doc/DEVELOPMENT_LOG.md

 ## Add Prettier

 My motto is:

 > If it's not automated, it's subjective.

 It doesn't matter to me in what code style to write, the main thing is that in one style

 To ensure the code follows a consistent style, I've added Prettier.

+## Add Husky

+A bit more automation.
+I've added Husky to run Prettier and Eslint before each commit.